OasisLMF/OasisModels/PiWindPostcode/README.md

 An example test can be ran tests/test_4.

 ## Kernel disaggregation feature

+(This feature is work in progress and estimated for completion in 1.28 in July 2023 - please check back again later)

 In order to avoid large aggregate portfolios being fully disaggregated pre-analysis (which can produce very big location files and slow down file preparation runtime) Oasis has a feature which disaggregates locations with identical risk characteristics and multiple buildings into individual buildings in the kernel for the purposes of loss sampling.
 This means that the aggregate risks are not treated as one (with perfectly correlated losses) and the risk profile of the portfolio is represented more realistically.